Travel and working off-site

 Travelling and working for the University off-site

-This approval process is to be used for all staff and student travel other than placements organised by the Global Opportunities team.
+The approval process is for all staff and student international travel.
+It is not relevant for placements organised by the Global Opportunities team.

 Workstations